imamitdaslive/rapido-bookings-cancellation-analysis-sql-powerbi/README.md

 # 🧾 Rapido Booking Cancelation Analysis – Supply/Demand Forecasting

-_Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Power BI._
+_Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Excel, and Power BI._

 ---